dkraczkowski/js.class/README.md

 console.log(pluto.fed);//true
 ```

-###isA
+###typeOf

-js.class provides handy isA method, which tells you whether class is an instance or mixin of passed class.
+js.class provides handy `typeOf` method in every instance of class,
+the method allows you to determine whather object is a mixin of given class:

 ```js
 var pluto = new Dog();